 If you start at the Virginia Water Visitor Centre and go clockwise, you’ll soon come to the ornamental waterfall.
 Originally built in the 1750’s, this 10-metre cascade is now one of the grandest remaining features at Virginia Water Lake.

-Until recently children could climb on the surrounding rocks, but now admiring the waters from the viewpoint has to suffice.
+At one point, children could climb on the surrounding rocks, but now watching the waters from the viewpoint has to suffice.

 The Roman ruins